jumpinjackie/mapguide-react-layout/.github/ISSUE_TEMPLATE/bug_report.md

 **What is your environment?**
 1. MapGuide Installation
-  * Version
+  * Version:
-  * OS
+  * OS:
-  * WebTier configuration (IIS/Apache)
+  * WebTier configuration (IIS/Apache):
-2. mapguide-react-layout version
+2. mapguide-react-layout version:

 **To Reproduce**
 Steps to reproduce the behavior: